christinereyes/liferay-docs/discover/portal/articles/commerce/01-catalog-management/01-product-categories.markdown

 1. Go to the catalog, select a product, and open its *Categorization* tab.

-2. Click on the *Select* button under the label for the appropriate vocabulary, and in the pop-up that appears the check the box next to each category that applies.
+2. Click on the *Select* button under the label for the appropriate vocabulary, and in the pop-up that appears check the box next to each category that applies.

 3. Click Save.